Sparen/Sparen-MapGen/README.md

 -Support for generating SVG paths from given input, using provided customization options.
 -Support for circle and square station icons
--Support for station labels with pixel offsets and customizable font options
+-Support for station labels with pixel offsets and customizable font options -Support for load/save to Local Storage (and loading saved work on startup)

 ### Planned Features